 Additionally, campers must submit all necessary consent forms, including but not limited to:

+Our day camps are packed with activities, games and fun.
 Y campers stretch themselves physically and creatively.
-They play games, read, create books, and write poetry.
-They participate in science experiments, solve puzzles, craft art, and perform music and shows.
+They play games, participate in science experiments, solve puzzles, build teamwork, craft art, engage in play and physical activities, and perform music and shows.
 Parents say their children come home tired, smiling, and frequently humming a new camp cheer.

 A Typical Day at Camp